numfocus/gsoc/2016/proposals/vora-meet.md

 Continue working on this project, along with AMY.
 I would continue to contribute, test and fix bugs that will be reported.
 I will work on improvements in AMY and also contribute to future projects of Software Carpentry.

 ## Open Source Development Experience
 I'm new to open source.
 This project would be my first opportunity to contribute to an open-source organization.
-I found the idea quite exciting - especially since I have already worked on few large-scale django projects.
-However, I have developed **Media Management Service**, a django-based backend service that handles media files and requests.
+I found the idea quite exciting - especially since I have already worked on few large-scale Django projects.
+However, I have developed **Media Management Service**, a Django-based backend service that handles media files and requests.
 It's features include media storage, file recovery, file transformation, file compression and user defined rule-based authentication.
-Further, it is integrated with Django Forms and [Django File Manager](https://github.com/IMGIITRoorkee/django-filemanager) (An open-source GUI File manager developed by Information Management Group).
+Further, it is integrated with Django Forms and [Django File Manager](https://github.com/IMGIITRoorkee/Django-filemanager) (An open-source GUI File manager developed by [Information Management Group, IIT Roorkee](https://www.facebook.com/IMGIITRoorkee/)).
 As soon as the documentation gets complete, I plan to release this service module as open source.

 ## Academic Experience
 I'm a second year undergraduate student at Indian Institute of Technology Roorkee (IIT R), majoring in Computer Science & Engineering.
 I have strong programming experience in Python, PHP, SQL and C++.
 As a part of academic curriculum, I have taken courses in *Software Engineering*, *Object Oriented Analysis & Design*, *Data Structures & Algorithms*, which have equipped me with skills to design, develop and test applications of industry standards.
-Besides software development, I'm passionate about cryptography, learning theory and theoretical computer science.
+Besides software development, I'm passionate about cryptography, information security, machine learning and theoretical computer science.

 ## Why this project?
 Being motivated to contribute to an open-source organization and having worked on Django for more than a year, I believe this project would be a perfect start to contribute to OSS.
-As a member of [Information Management Group](https://www.facebook.com/IMGIITRoorkee), I have worked on many django-based applications and have primarily worked on developing	Media Management Service and the Institute Placement Portal.
+As a member of [Information Management Group](http://img.channeli.in/works/), I have worked on many Django-based applications and have primarily worked on developing	Media Management Service and the Institute Placement Portal.
 The online competition portal that I developed for demonstration purpose can be found [here](https://github.com/meet-vora/euclid).
 This project seems very exciting to work on, given my background.
 Further, I have been able to use the SurveyMonkey API as well as Plotly during the discussion period and have well understood the idea.
 I have also realised the trouble one could get into, while using the SurveyMonkey API - querying with inclusion of custom variable *workshop_id* and OAuth, and have discussed the other details and issues [here](https://github.com/numfocus/gsoc/issues/98).
 Thus, I believe that I am well equipped with the skills, excitement and motivation to work on this project.

 ## Other Details
 #### Summer Schedule
-I have no other commitments scheduled for the summer and would devote atleast 50 hours a week, and more if required.
+I have no other commitments scheduled for the summer and would devote at least 40 hours a week, and more if required.
-The ongoing semester will be completed by 10th of May.
+The ongoing semester will be completed by 6th of May.
 The next semester is scheduled to begin on 20th of July, 2016.

 #### Contact
 Email: [meetvora@outlook.com](mailto:meetvora@outlook.com) / [v.h.c.meetirth@gmail.com](mailto:v.h.c.meetirth@gmail.com)
-Mobile: +91 839 487 7088
+Mobile: +91 839 487 7088 / +91 702 198 4036